Ironikus/wp-webhooks/readme.txt

 * Create, Delete, Search and Retrieve users via external webhooks on your website
 * Create, Delete, Search and Retrieve posts via external webhooks on your website (Custom post types supported)
-* Recieve data to a custom webhook action (Do whatever you want with the incoming data)
+* Receive data to a custom webhook action (Do whatever you want with the incoming data)
 * Send data on login, register, update and deletion
 * Send data on new post, update post and delete post
 * Send data on custom WordPress hook calls